DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 == Changelist

+* Version update to 3.1.0
+- write out file with segments contributing to HRD score

 * Version update to 3.0.0
 - fixed 'artifact-1' artifact (allow for low purity solutions in this case)
 - work with old (version < 2.x) ACEseq result files on rerun